brenanmayhew/cs260-creative-2/README.md

 ## Requirements
 This is a creative project, so you are welcome to build what you would like.
 The basic requirements are:
-- [] The site uses JavaScript and fetch to get data from an external API
+- [ ] The site uses JavaScript and fetch to get data from an external API
-- [] The site contains a footer that links to your public GitHub repository The GitHub repository should be in your own GitHub account.
+- [ ] The site contains a footer that links to your public GitHub repository The GitHub repository should be in your own GitHub account.

 ## Rubric for Grading
 We will grade your projects based on:
-- [] how clearly you present the data from the API
+- [ ] how clearly you present the data from the API
 - [x] How well you follow web design principles: spacing, typography, color, consistency, and responsive design

 TA's will assign scores in these ranges:
-- [x] 90-100: Excellent presentation of data from the API, clearly follows web design principles
+- [ ] 90-100: Excellent presentation of data from the API, clearly follows web design principles
-- [x] 80-90: Uses an external API, good effort was made, but needs work to more clearly present the data or follow web design principles
+- [ ] 80-90: Uses an external API, good effort was made, but needs work to more clearly present the data or follow web design principles
-- [x] 70-80: Fulfills the minimum requirement of using an API, but does not make a strong effort to present the data clearly or follow web design principles
+- [ ] 70-80: Fulfills the minimum requirement of using an API, but does not make a strong effort to present the data clearly or follow web design principles

 ## Submission
 Please submit to Canvas the URL for your web server, where your code is running (e.g. on your DigitalOcean server).
 On this website, in a footer, you must include a link to your GitHub repository.
 Use a unique URL for the project, e.g. cp2.emmasmith.org.
 You should also enter your partner's name (if any).
-You should also enter your name, your partner's name (if any), and your URL on this [spreadsheet](https://docs.google.com/spreadsheets/d/1c5lOrCENOqa_Lfs2T_SSVozyBbTdY9bMgb6I4_trh1s/edit#gid=1017783893).
+We have provided an initial set of random pair programming partners for everyone.
+See this [spreadsheet](https://docs.google.com/spreadsheets/d/1c5lOrCENOqa_Lfs2T_SSVozyBbTdY9bMgb6I4_trh1s/edit#gid=1017783893).
+If you can, please work with this person.
+If you prefer, you can edit the sheet to setup a different partnership or to work alone.
 Be sure to select the appropriate tab at the bottom!

 ## How to modify this file succesfully